-As one of the largest networking platforms for job seekers, LinkedIn has over 800 million users and 58 million listed companies.
-Although your LinkedIn profile serves a different function than your resume, you may want to consider uploading your document to your account.
-This provides a different reading experience for recruiters and potential employers who take an interest in your profile and enable you to apply for jobs even faster on the LinkedIn mobile application or desktop website.
+This provides a different reading experience for recruiters and potential employers who take an interest in your profile, and enables you to apply for jobs even faster on the LinkedIn mobile application or desktop website.
 Throughout this guide, we’ll walk you through how to upload your resume to your profile and evaluate the pros and cons of including your resume.

-How to Upload Your Resume to LinkedIn
+How To Upload Your Resume to LinkedIn

 #